Bayesian Solution Uncertainty Quantification for Differential Equations: Updating prior beliefs for fixed but unknown ODE solution

 \subsection{The choice of hyperparameters}

-Having demonstrated solution uncertainty quantification for differential equations in terms of Bayesian function estimation, we next turn our attention to the choice of covariance hyperparameters.
-This important consideration must be based on prior knowledge of the uncertainty in the solution as well as the number and location of the model evaluations used to update our degree of belief about $u^*$.
+Analogously with choosing a numerical solver, the choice of probabilistic solver hyperparameters must be based on prior knowledge about the solution, such as its smoothness.
 Moreover, as with many nonparametric function estimation problems, asymptotic results on convergence may be used to guide our choice of covariance hyperparameters within the forward problem.
-For example, for the explicit first-order sampling scheme, the result of Theorem \ref{thm:meanconvergence} suggests setting the prior variance, $1/\alpha$, and the length-scale, $\lambda$, proportionally to the maximum distance, $h$, between subsequent discretization grid locations.
-The constant of proportionality may be chosen based on the shape of the covariance kernel selected (see, for example, Appendix, Section \ref{sec:exactconv}).

-Importantly, the choice of hyperparameters within the forward problem allows incorporation of prior knowledge into our probability model for the unknown solution, and allows us to infer posterior densities over hyperparameters within the setting of an inverse problem.
-In contrast, deterministic numerical differential equation solvers effectively fix the analogues of these hyperparameters by choice of the numerical method used, such as the quadrature rule or the step number, both within the forward and inverse problems.
-In section \ref{sec:Inverse} a Markov chain Monte Carlo sampler is used to obtain posterior draws over hyperparameters within the inverse problem given transformed observations of the states contaminated with error.
-We illustrate how this approach allows for data driven adaptation of hyperparameter settings over the space, $\Theta$, of model parameters.
+For example, for the explicit first order sampling scheme, the result of Theorem \ref {thm:meanconvergence} suggests setting the prior variance, $1/\alpha$, and the length-scale, $\lambda$, proportionally to the maximum distance, $h$, between subsequent discretization grid locations.
+When experimental data is available, it also becomes possible to obtain marginal posterior densities for the hyperparameters as part of the calibration problem (see Section \ref{sec:Inverse}), allowing data driven adaptation over the space of model parameters.
+In contrast, deterministic numerical differential equation solvers effectively fix the analogues of these hyperparameters, such as the quadrature rule or the step number, both within the forward and inverse problems.